 I adore this book.
 It really shows off the complicated and intricate universe Grace Burrowes has built, and you can always tell the books she’s already written from the deeply rich characters that return.
 Darius shows up just enough here to make one interested in his story (which I’m not looking forward to because it’s my least favorite trope in the history of romance), but Devlin also drops in as does Westhaven, Nick Haddonfield, and the Belmonts.
 Ironically, we see and hear more from Axel Belmont’s son, Dayton and Philip, than we did in either of the Belmont brothers’ books.
 Jack shows up as the magistrate, so we get to see him rebounding after the events in Axel.
 It’s got a great supporting cast.

 The mystery is really fun too — the who is never in doubt, but the why remains a mystery throughout and it’s quite tragic.
-You might feel like Ellen is a martyr at points, but she’s a women who is entirely alone in a world that does not treat women well.
+You might feel like Ellen is a martyr at points, but she’s a woman who is entirely alone in a world that does not treat women well.
 Her fear is palpable and completely understandable.
 I really love both of these leads and am completely invested in their own personal journeys as well their romance.

 One of my favorite things about the Duke’s Obsession books is the way Grace Burrowes interweaves the grief the family is suffering after the death of Bart and Victor.
 Devlin went to war to protect Bart, Valentine played music to comfort Victor, and Westhaven tried valiantly to protect them all.
 The three remaining brothers are mired in their own kinds of grief throughout their stories, complicated by their own personal problems.
 I’ll talk more about this when I get to the series reviews, but the close-knit nature of these five brothers is very well-done.